 - The toughest part is measuring the impact.
 The key challenge with innovation objectives is measuring relative impact and importance.

-The innovation objective helps transform the business into what it should be:
+Your innovation objective helps turn your business into what it should be.

 “The innovation objective is the objective through which a company makes operational its definition of ‘what our business should be.’”

-There’s three kinds of innovation: product innovation, social innovation, and managerial innovation..
+There are three kinds of innovation: product innovation, social innovation, and managerial innovation.